mansim07/dataplex-labs/lab2-data-security/README.md

 ![Lab flow](/lab2-data-security/resources/imgs/Lab-2-flow.png)

-Most part of data security policy application is already taken care as part of terraform setup.
+While most part of data security policy application is already taken care as part of terraform setup, in this lab,

-In this lab,
  - you will grant data roles to the "customer-sa" service accounts created by terraform to own and manage the customer domain data
  - you will learn various ways to monitor the security policy propagation
  - you will learn to apply the security policies both through the Dataplex UI as well Dataplex APIs
  - you will learn how to publish cloud audit logs to bigquery for further analysis and reporting

-Service Accounts and Acess Overview
+**Service Accounts and Access Overview**

 ![Dataplex Security](/lab2-data-security/resources/imgs/dataplex-security-lab.png)